Will Cumby, left, with Jake Stark of Jaguar Land Rover Flatirons.

 ABOUT CLEAR THE AIR FOUNDATION

 Founded in 2007 by the Colorado Automobile Dealers Association, the Clear the Air Foundation (CTAF) strives to improve the air we breathe by permanently taking old or improperly maintained vehicles off the road.
 The Foundation receives high-polluting vehicles donated by Colorado automobile dealers and citizens to improve the quality of Colorado’s air.
 These ‘clunkers’ are delivered to an auto recycling company, where they are recycled — never to pollute again.
-To date, the Foundation has recycled more than 3,500 vehicles.
+To date, the Foundation has recycled 4,200 vehicles.

 In addition, the Foundation recycles the funds from crushed cars into $2,500 grants to students who are pursuing careers in the automotive technology industries.
 For more information, please visit Clear the Air Foundation.